Gene Shue: New York Knicks (1962–1963)

 On August 29, 1962, Shue was traded back to the New York Knicks for Darrall Imhoff and cash.
 On January 3, 1963, Shue was honored with a "Gene Shue Night" as a part of a promotion when the Knicks played the Baltimore Bullets, complete with him being the featured speaker at a luncheon sponsored by Baltimore’s Sports Reporters Association and receiving the ceremonial key to the city.

 Baltimore Bullets (1963–1964)

 On October 29, 1963, Shue was traded along with Paul Hogue to his hometown team, the Baltimore Bullets, for Bill McGill.

 Coaching career

-As Shue moved on from playing, he would begin an NBA coaching career which would last over 22 years.
+As Shue moved on from playing, he began an NBA coaching career which would last over 22 years.
 He developed a reputation for helping bad teams become competitive.
 In 1986, the Los Angeles Times remarked, "Gene Shue has lost more games than any coach in NBA history, which is more of a testimony of Shue's coaching ability than a criticism.
 Anybody who can lose 768 games—he has won 757—and still be employed must be a good coach."